Texas Tech University Academy of Mechanical Engineers

 - Participate in Mechanical Engineering internship and/or other programs to acquaint students with opportunities and careers in various mechanical engineering fields.

-- Make nominations for Mechanical Engineering department recognition, College of Engineering recognition, and for other awards and honors.
+- Make nominations for Department of Mechanical Engineering recognition, College of Engineering recognition, and for other awards and honors.

-- Assist the Mechanical Engineering department, the College of Engineering, and Texas Tech University in identifying and developing financial sources − especially endowments − to support educational, research, and professional services missions.
+- Assist the Department of Mechanical Engineering , the College of Engineering, and Texas Tech University in identifying and developing financial sources − especially endowments − to support educational, research, and professional services missions.

-- Members shall be limited to living individuals, duly elected, who hold a degree in Mechanical Engineering from Texas Tech University or have provided outstanding support to the Mechanical Engineering department and have distinguished themselves in their career.
+- Members shall be limited to living individuals, duly elected, who hold a degree in Mechanical Engineering from Texas Tech University or have provided outstanding support to the Department of Mechanical Engineering and have distinguished themselves in their career.

 - Nominations for future Academy membership may be made by current Academy members, by alumni, Mechanical Engineering faculty, or Mechanical Engineering Industrial Advisory Committee members.
 Nominees must have distinguished themselves in their career.
 Members of the Academy shall be selected on the basis of exhibited accomplishments in the following categories: leadership, impact on their chosen field, technical achievement, and social or humanitarian contributions.
 The Academy membership committee shall recommend appropriate nominees for election by the membership.
 Nominees shall be individually elected by a unanimous affirmative vote of the membership present and voting prior to the annual inauguration meeting.